supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L09_Setting_Up_and_Running_Functional_Tests.md

 1. Once the release completes, on the **Selenium > Release-1 > Dev** pane, click on the **Tests** tab to analyze the test results.
 Select the required filters from the dropdown in **Outcome** section to view the tests and their status.

-**Note :** If you you the pipeline agents offline for more than 30 minutes , please run the below and perfrom Task 3.
+**Note :** If you you the pipeline agents offline for more than 30 minutes , please run the below and perform Task 3.

    ```cmd
      .\run --diagnostics